Inside Google's Award-Winning Accessibility Discovery Centre

 Learn more about the Accessibility Discovery Centre

-We're running a free webinar from the ADC in June to learn more about the ADC and its impact inside and outside Google.
+In June 2024, we ran a free webinar from the ADC to learn more about its impact inside and outside Google.

 This blog sets the scene for that webinar by exploring the ADC’s role in promoting accessibility in technology through collaboration and innovation, led by Google's accessibility champion Christopher Patnoe.